 We offer as much choice as we can, but it is not always possible to run a course which very few students choose, and some combinations of subjects may prove to be impossible for us to timetable.
 If this happens, we will let you know, and we will help you to explore other possibilities.

-The options form will become live on Monday 7th February and will close on Monday 14th submit this form early.
+On the options form, it asks for one additional course choice in case of such problems.
+The options form will be sent out on Satchel One on 20th April.
+The options form will become live on Thursday 20th April and will close on Friday 5th May at midday.
+This is not run on a first come first served basis, so it is of no advantage to submit this form early.
 The form is completed and submitted electronically rather than as paper copy.
+The deadline to submit is 5th May.